themanyone/freespeech-vr/README.md

 ## Troubleshooting

-Prior to blaming freespeech, make sure audio recording and pocksphinx works.
-Run `pocketsphinx_continuous` from the command line in a terminal window and make sure that it works.
-If not, check your pocketsphinx installation.
+Prior to blaming freespeech, test audio recording and pocksphinx.
+Run `pocketsphinx_continuous` from the command line in a terminal window and make sure that it recognizes speech.
+If not, check the pocketsphinx installation.
 We regret that we are not affiliated with pocketsphinx and do not have the resources to support it.

 In case of messages like this: